coffeeringsdesign/IndependentProject3/README.md

 ## Specifications

-Program recognized NaN and replies back asking for a number
-Example: thisismynumber
-Output: ["Please enter a number."]
-Program limits the amount of numbers that can be entered
-Example: 0 4 5666
-Output: ["Please enter a single number."]

-Program replaces a single "0" with a "Beep!"
+_Program replaces a any number including an "0" with a "Beep!"
+It shows returns for all numbers previous to submitted number.
 Example: 0
-Output: ["Beep!"]
+Output: ["Beep!"]_

-Program replaces a single "1" with a "Boop!"
+_Program replaces a any number including an "1" with a "Boop!"
+It shows returns for all numbers previous to submitted number.
 Example: 1
-Output: ["Boop!"]
+Output: ["Beep!", "Boop!"]_

-Program replaces a single "3" with a "I'm sorry, Dave.
+_Program replaces a single "3" with a "I'm sorry, Dave.
 I'm afraid I can't do that."
 Example: 3
-Output: ["I'm sorry, Dave.
-I'm afraid I can't do that."]
+Output: ["Beep!" , "Boop!" , "I'm sorry, Dave.
+I'm afraid I can't do that."]_

-If the entire number includes a "0" the whole thing is replaced with a "Beep!"
+_Program recognized NaN and replies back asking for a number
-Example: 60006
+Example: thisismynumber
-Output: ["Beep!"]
-If the entire number includes a "1" the whole thing is replaced with a "Boop!"
+Output: ["Please enter a number."]_

+_Program limits the amount of numbers that can be entered
-Example: 511
+Example: 0 4 5666
-Output: ["Boop!"]
+Output: ["Please enter a single number."]_

-If the number is divisible by "3"" the whole this is replaced with "I'm sorry, Dave.
+_If the number is divisible by "3"" the whole this is replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
-Example: 15
-Output: ["I'm sorry, Dave.
-I'm afraid I can't do that."]
-Once a number is submitted the output shows every number counting up to that number replaced according to the specs above.
-Example: 4
+Example: 3
-Output: Boop!, 2, I'm sorry, Dave.
-I'm afraid I can't do that, 4
+Output: ["Beep" "Boop" "2" "I'm sorry, Dave.
+I'm afraid I can't do that."]_

 ## Support and contact details